SENDCO - Mrs S. Brown

 The intention of the Local Offer is to improve choice and transparency for families.
 It will also be an important resource for parents in understanding the range of services and provision in the local area.

 School SEND information report

-If your child has Special Educational Needs and Disabilities (SEND) the information below may help you to understand how St. Anne’s Catholic Primary School can provide support for your child.
+If your child has Special Educational Needs and Disabilities (SEND) the information below may help you to understand how St. Anne’s Catholic Academy can provide support for your child.

 Who are the best people to talk to?